payloadcms/nextjs-custom-server/readme.md

 One of the strengths of this pattern is that it lets you do powerful things like combining your Payload CMS directly with a custom NextJS server.
 With this pattern, you can host your Payload CMS as well as a fully dynamic, CMS-integrated NextJS site right on one host—while still getting all of the benefits of a headless CMS.

+**This boilerplate demonstrates the following:**

+- How to build a TypeScript Payload + NextJS project
+- How to use Payload's Uploads via a Media collection
+- How to seed initial data into your database through Payload's Local API
+- How to build dynamic layouts in React using Payload's Blocks field type
+- How to use Payload field hooks to dynamically generate and format page `slug`s

 ## This pattern is great for the following situations:

 **1. If your content changes often, or is completely dynamic in nature.**